maniacs-oss/snackis/snabel.md

 ```

 ### Lambdas
 Wrapping code in braces pushes a pointer to the compiled expression on the stack.
-Lambdas may be exited early by calling ```return```, everything on the stack at the point of return is pushed on the outer stack.
-Use ```recall``` to call the current lambda recursively.
+Lambdas may be exited early by calling ```return```, everything on the stack at the point of return is pushed on the outer stack. ```recall``` may be used to call the current lambda recursively.

 ```
 > {1 2 +}